tenac1337/Vexa/FLOATING_BLOB_GUIDE.md

 ---

-*🎭 Your Pi AI assistant is now truly omnipresent!
-Whether floating across browser tabs or your entire desktop, Pi is always ready to help.*
+*🎭 Your Vexa AI assistant is now truly omnipresent!
+Whether floating across browser tabs or your entire desktop, Vexa is always ready to help.*